corda/corda-docs-portal/content/en/docs/corda-enterprise/4.1/upgrading-cordapps.md

 #### 5. Stop the nodes

 Have each node operator stop their node.
 If you are also changing flow definitions, you should perform a
-                        node drain first to avoid the definition of states or contracts changing whilst a flow is in progress.
+                        [node drain](#draining-the-node) first to avoid the definition of states or contracts changing whilst a flow is in progress.

-#### 6. Re-run the network bootstrapper
+#### 6. Re-run the network bootstrapper (only if you want to whitelist the new contract)

 If you’re using the network bootstrapper instead of a network map server and have defined any new contracts, you need to
                         re-run the network bootstrapper to whitelist the new contracts.
 See [Network Bootstrapper](network-bootstrapper.md).